nemtos/Planets/README.md

 ## Run paramethers

-Into the end of run command line you can add some paraemthers like '-fpsLimit 1000'
+Into the end of run command line you can add some paramethers like '-fpsLimit 1000'

 | Paramether | Value type | Description |
 |---|---|---|